google/go-cloud/README.md

 and being able to run that code on any cloud you want, avoiding all the ceremony of cloud-specific authorization, tracing, SDKs and all the other code required to make an application portable across cloud providers.

 ## Project status
-While in alpha, the API is subject to breaking changes.
-We encourage contributions to help evolve Go X Cloud to meet your needs, but under no circumstances should it be deployed to any production environments.
-Sadness will ensue :(
+While in alpha, the API is subject to breaking changes so is not yet suitable for production.
+We encourage you to experiment with Go Cloud X and make contributions to help evolve it to meet your needs!

 The GitHub repository at [google/go-cloud](https://github.com/google/go-cloud) currently contains [Google Cloud Platform](http://cloud.google.com) and [Amazon Web Services](http://aws.amazon.com) implementations as examples to prove everything is working.
 We are moving towards a goal where implementations of clouds sit in separate repositories, regardless of whether they are written by Go Cloud team or are externally-owned contributions.
 During this pre-alpha phase where APIs continue to evolve, we are storing GCP and AWS in this repository in order to make atomic changes.
 This will change in the future.